sqlxpert/lights-off-aws/README.md

 the resource type you're interested in, there is no extra work to do.

-Adding statements like the one below to the Identity and Access Management (IAM) policy for the role used by the "do" AWS Lambda function authorizes operations on a new resource type.
-You must also authorize the role used by the "find" function to describe (list) resources of the new type.
+Adding statements like the one below to the Identity and Access Management (IAM) policy for the role used by the "Do" AWS Lambda function authorizes operations on a new resource type.
+You must also authorize the role used by the "Find" function to describe (list) resources of the new type.

 ```yaml
           - Effect: Allow